 Survey your snow customers’ properties for obstacles and determine how many employees will be needed to get the job done, along with the amount of salt or other deicing material you’ll need.
 Managing your crew efficiently is the key here.

 Snow removal services vary across clients and jobs.
-For instance, residential homes may only need a snow shovel or a snowblower but HOAs (home owner associations) or commercial buildings will need a snow plower, plow blades for ATVs or trucks.
+For instance, residential homes may only need a snow shovel or a snowblower, but HOAs (homeowner associations) or commercial buildings will need a snow plow and plow blades for ATVs or trucks.

 Use your service list to determine what kinds of equipment you’ll need.
-The common snow removal equipment and supplies you’ll need are: snow blowers, shovels, snow plow, plow guides, snow deflector, salt spreader, etc. Identify the correct equipment for your landscaping business before you buy fancy.
+The common snow removal equipment and supplies you’ll need are: snow blowers, shovels, snow plows, plow guides, snow deflectors, salt spreaders, etc. Identify the correct equipment for your landscaping business before you buy fancy.

 Pro-tip: Shop for new equipment during the off-season, preferably choosing last year’s models or excess stock that can be had at discount prices.
 We also suggest maintaining brand consistency to keep repair-supply expenses low.

-Price your snow and ice removal jobs for profit.
+Price your snow and ice removal jobs for profit based on the size and complexity of the job while also taking into account your expenses and profit margin.
 Acquire more business this snow season with instant property measurement.
 It’s a great way to make money during the off-season.

 Snowplow businesses usually charge between $50 to $200 for each snow removal visit.
 These rates can go as high as $500 depending on the services, the quality, the lot size, and the amount of snowfall that occurred.

-The average cost of snow removal in the United States is $113 per visit.
-Snow removal service costs typically cover hauling the snow off of the property.
-Services such as snow blowing, plowing, or shoveling involve clearing the snow and piling it on one side of the property.
+Besides, snow removal service costs typically cover hauling the snow off of the property.
+Services such as snow blowing, plow trucks, or shoveling involve clearing the snow and piling it on one side of the property.

-We have a complete guide on how to choose the pricing strategy for landscaping jobs here.
+We also have a complete guide on how to choose the right pricing strategy for landscaping jobs for you.

-6. Gather your learnings for the next season
+Gather your learnings for the next snow removal season

 Use the quiet winter months to reflect on your previous lawn care season and to plan for the next.